BeibinLi/SGIN/README.md

 After installing Python or Anaconda, you should install the dependencies:
 1. Install PyTorch following the official [guide](https://pytorch.org/)
-2. Install other required packages `pip install pyglmnet sklearn pandas scipy tqdm matplotlib PyWavelets`
+2. Install other required packages `pip install pyglmnet sklearn pandas scipy tqdm matplotlib python-mnist PyWavelets`

 If you are comfortable with command line tools, you can read [conda tutorial](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) and [environment.yml](environment.yml) file for more package details.